kirielss/kirielss/README.md

 Hello there!!
 I am Gabriel [**kiriel**](https://twitter.com/kirielss) Dantas :wave:😎

 I am a very passionate person who dives deeply into topics I care about.
-Books, tech articles, Sci-fi novels, RPG games, Mangas, Music...
-My field of interest is ever-expanding.

 I have a Bachelor’s degree in Human Sciences, previous experience with Law and Psychology, and currently I am pursuing a degree in Computer Science.

 I have experience with Front-end development and Back-end web programming.
-I also have experience working with teams in high demands / short deadlines environments.
+I also have experience working with teams.

 <div align="right" style="margin:auto">
     <a href="https://github.com/kirielss">